 PAD & Chronic Wounds

 Patients with underlying PAD are at increased risk of developing nonhealing wounds and ulcers and have a higher rate of amputation.
 Therefore, it is important for people that have PAD to seek out wound care.
 Here are some common wounds that occur in patients with Peripheral Artery Disease.

 Arterial ulcers are caused by blockages in the arteries that are responsible for delivering oxygenated blood to the lower extremities.
 This leads to tissue damage and a state of ischemia, as the tissue lacks the necessary oxygen for healing.
-These wounds or ulcers typically have a “punched out” appearance and are well-circumscribed with a pale pink, gray, or yellow appearance.
+These wounds or ulcers typically have a “punched out” appearance and are well-circumscribed with pale pink, gray, or yellow appearance.
 The ulcers may be located between or on the tips of the toes or in the lower leg and are typically full-thickness.3

 Diabetic (Neuropathic) Foot Ulcers

 These foot ulcers are the result of the loss of peripheral sensation, often seen in patients with diabetes.
-This loss of sensation causes extended microtrauma, leading to breakdown of overlying tissue, and the eventual formation of an ulcer.4 The ulcer may not be painful due to lack of sensation, and often occurs at pressure points, including the plantar aspect of the foot.
+This loss of sensation causes extended microtrauma, leading to the breakdown of overlying tissue, and the eventual formation of an ulcer.4 The ulcer may not be painful due to lack of sensation, and often occurs at pressure points, including the plantar aspect of the foot.
 These ulcers tend to be round, with calloused edges and a partial- or full-thickness, and with a pale or pink appearance.